fission/docs.fission.io/docs/content/languages/nodejs.md

 }
 ```

-Next, create a zip archive of these 2 files with `zip momentExample.js package.json` , let's call it node-source-example.zip
+Next, create a zip archive of these 2 files with `zip node-source-example.zip momentExample.js package.json`.

 Now create a fission source package with the zip file just created.
 This command outputs the name of the package created.